Our life is uncomplicated. Our life is simple. This is of course compared to other people we know or shows we watch on tv.

 You see, once you start taking on too much and doing too many activities, you burn out, you don’t enjoy it any more, it’s a drag and you start to hate it.
 Then one of two things seems to happen, you either go numb and keep going on because it is habit or you go numb and get really sick from resentment and exhaustion.

 No thank you.

 I will keep my simple life any and every day thank you very much.

 I always try to live simple.
 Sometimes it works, sometimes it doesn’t.

 When it doesn’t work I cut out whatever is irritating me the most and causing the most worry or stress or I cut out that which doesn’t resonate with me as strongly as others any more.

 One is by being happy.

 Two is by having dreams that I am working towards.

 Three is being organised.

-To help me live simple, I write in my 2019 Inspiring Year Planner which I look over, read, review and add to on a regular basis to keep me on track of achieving what is important to me, to add the next dream or goal and to be reminded about what is important to me so I can keep my life simple.
+To help me live simple, I write in my Inspiring Year Planner (only available for a limited time at the end and beginning of the year) which I look over, read, review and add to on a regular basis to keep me on track of achieving what is important to me, to add the next dream or goal and to be reminded about what is important to me so I can keep my life simple.